Skip to navigation Skip to main content

 MoMu Antwerp | Stany Dederen

-Once the renovations are complete in 2021 we will be presenting the story of Belgian fashion on a permanent basis and giving our visitors a deeper look into our own world-renowned fashion history.
+Since the renovations in 2021 we present the story of Belgian fashion on a permanent basis and give our visitors a deeper look into our own world-renowned fashion history.

 Kaat Debo, director MoMu

-MoMu is closed for renovation and will reopen in 2021.
-During the renovation, you will not be able to visit the museum building on the Nationalestraat in Antwerp.
+MoMu was closed for renovation and reopened in 2021.
+During the renovation, it was not able to visit the museum building on the Nationalestraat in Antwerp.

 The image shows a render of how the entrance hall will look like.
 Upon entering, the staircase will be on the left and right in front will be the cash register.